 Some people are worried about other people noticing their fear.
 They see it as a weakness or feel embarrassed.

 I worry about my sons picking up on my fears and using them against me!
 (Also, I don’t want to pass my fears onto my kids).

 - Getting on a long haul flight with 4 kids

 What used to scare me the most is the fear of reaching the end of my life and feeling like I hadn’t done enough.
 I hadn’t reached my full potential.
 I hadn’t lived a life true to myself.
 I hadn’t achieved some of my dreams.

 This is quite a common experience when faced with death or the death of someone close.
 I had a huge desire to travel after the death of my father.
 I really wanted to live abroad.
 I wanted my kids to spend more time in the sunshine.
 Running barefoot, swimming in the sea in February.
 This involved me facing one of my fears which was taking 4 kids ages 6 months to 5 years on a 12 hours flight to spend 6 months in Asia.

 I did it.
-I faced my fears.
-I grew as a person, as a mother.
+I faced my fear.
+I grew as a person and as a mother.
 I forced my husband to face some of his fears too!
 It felt brilliant!